 Do you experience a stabbing pain in the heel of your foot when you first wake up in the morning or after you’ve been sitting for a while?
 You may have plantar fasciitis.
-Using only the most advanced diagnostic tools, Vito La Puma, DPM, and the experienced team at Healthy Step Podiatry, with an office located in the Financial District of New York City, can help determine if plantar fasciitis is the cause of your foot pain and then provide the most appropriate treatment.
+Using only the most advanced diagnostic tools, Vito La Puma, DPM, and the experienced team at Healthy Step Podiatry, with an office located in Midtown East and the Financial District of New York City, can help determine if plantar fasciitis is the cause of your foot pain and then provide the most appropriate treatment.
 For management of all your foot conditions from a team of experts in the field, call the office today or request an appointment online.

 Plantar fasciitis refers to an inflammation of your plantar fascia, which is the thick band of tissue that connects your heel to your toes.
 Your plantar fascia acts as a type of shock absorber that helps support the arch of your foot.
 If you put too much stress or pressure on the thick, tight band of tissue, tears may develop, leading to inflammation and pain.